 The penalties for failing to meet your tax return deadline vary based on how long you’ve been late and whether you owe tax or not.
 Here is a rundown of the standard punishments:

-- First penalty: An automatic £100 fine even if you have no tax to pay if you fail to file by the deadline.
+- First penalty: An automatic £100 fine is charged if you miss the filing deadline, even if you have no tax to pay.

-- Over three months: If your return is more than three months past due, further penalties can apply.
-These can be £10 a day for up to 90 days and a maximum of £900.
+- Over three months: If your return is more than three months overdue, daily penalties can apply.
+These are £10 per day for up to 90 days and a maximum of £900.
+These daily penalties only apply once HMRC has issued a notice advising that they will be charged.

-- Interest: You are also charged interest on any tax owed from the original due date until it is paid.
+- Interest: HMRC charges late payment interest at the current variable rate on any unpaid tax from the original due date until it is paid.

 Is it possible to be excused for missing the deadline?